Lacrymology/states/salt/archive/server/doc/usage.rst

 How to upload new files
 -----------------------

-First, your :doc:`/salt/archive/server/doc/index` need to be a "master" server.
+First, your :doc:`index` need to be a "master" server.
 It don't have to act solely as a mirror and :doc:`/rsync/doc/index` to a source.
 That mean the :ref:`pillar-salt_archive-source` pillar key must be undefined.